OrbitalEnterprises/eve-esi-client/docs/CalendarApi.md

 CalendarApi apiInstance = new CalendarApi();
 Integer characterId = 56; // Integer | An EVE character ID
 Integer eventId = 56; // Integer | The ID of the event requested
-PutCharactersCharacterIdCalendarEventIdResponse response = new PutCharactersCharacterIdCalendarEventIdResponse(); // PutCharactersCharacterIdCalendarEventIdResponse | The response value to set, overriding current value.
+PutCharactersCharacterIdCalendarEventIdResponse response = new PutCharactersCharacterIdCalendarEventIdResponse(); // PutCharactersCharacterIdCalendarEventIdResponse | The response value to set, overriding current value
 String datasource = "tranquility"; // String | The server name you would like data from String token = "token_example"; // String | Access token to use if unable to set a header try {